 Under Section 118 of the Marine Mammal Protection Act (MMPA), the NMFS must publish, at least annually, a List of Fisheries (LOF) that places all U.S. commercial fisheries into one of three categories based on the level of incidental serious injury and mortality of marine mammals that occurs in each fishery.
 The gear types used to catch red snapper are nets, spear, traps, longline and hook-and-line.
-The longline and hook-and-line gear components of the snapper grouper fishery, which is primarily the gear used to catch red snapper, are determined to have remote likelihood of/no known interactions with marine mammals (Category III, LOF, 87 FR 23122; April 19, 2022).
+The longline and hook-and-line gear components of the snapper grouper fishery, which are primarily the gears used to catch red snapper, are determined to have remote likelihood of/no known interactions with marine mammals (Category III, LOF, 88 FR 16899; March 21, 2023).